JAEYOONSUNG/DNMB/README.md

 # Verify that JAVA_HOME is set correctly by printing its value
 echo $JAVA_HOME # validation

-# Optionally, in R, check if JAVA_HOME is recognized correctly in the current R session
-Sys.getenv("JAVA_HOME") # validation within R
 ```

 ## Install DNMB R package